ECD Calculator (Drilling) Skip to main content

 3. Enter True Vertical Depth

-Input TVD at the point of interest, typically the shoe depth or current bottomhole.
-Use survey data for the vertical component.
+Input TVD at the point of interest.
+Use survey data for the vertical component; real annular friction analysis also needs measured-depth and section data.

 Built For